In Their Element is a blanket in the Pendleton Legendary series, created from an original watercolor painting by artist Joe Toledo.

 According to Mr. Toledo, “…as an American Indian, the bison are symbols of cultural enrichment.
 There was a traditional ceremony at the killing of the buffalo, so the animal was respected.
 Bison represent strength, power and protection, assurance, and strength.”

-Several years back, Mr. Toledo designed another blanket with us, Buffalo Roam.
+Several years back, Mr. Toledo designed another blanket with us, Buffalo Roam, based on one of his works of art.
 His exceptional studies of buffalo are based on watching, sketching and painting a Great Northern bison that lives on his property.

 The buffalo was revered by many Native American tribes.
 The meat gave them food.
 The hides provided robes for warmth, tepee covers for shelter and shields for protection.
 Horns were crafted into bowls and arrowheads, and fat was rendered for candles and soap.
 The Buffalo Roam blanket captures the power of that mighty beast of the plains.
 The design by Native American watercolor artist Joe Toledo puts the sacred buffalo in perspective.
 Looming large in close-up and appearing smaller in the distance, it was ever present in the lives of the Plains Indians.
 (This blanket is retired)